- For students

 Whether you're looking to learn more about cloud or discover the possibilities of AI technology, TechHer training days provides women with free opportunities to learn new cloud skills and gain valuable certifications.

-The TechHer AI Academy provides free resources for learning and certification in AI, including skills assessment, learning material, practice exams and exam vouchers.
+The TechHer Digital Academy provides free resources for learning and certification in Cloud, AI, Data and Power Platform including skills assessment, learning material, hands-on labs and practice exams and exam vouchers.